axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 The `syslog-ng-ctl` application is a utility that can be used to:

-- enable/disable various {{% param "product.ose" %}} messages for troubleshooting
+- enable/disable various {{% param "product.abbrev" %}} messages for troubleshooting

 - display statistics about the processed messages

 - handling password-protected private keys

-- display the currently running configuration of {{% param "product.ose" %}}
+- display the currently running configuration of {{% param "product.abbrev" %}}

-- reload the configuration of {{% param "product.ose" %}}.
+- reload the configuration of {{% param "product.abbrev" %}}.

 <span id="syslog-ng-ctl"></span>